brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-27.md

 clung to the city and secure their hold there, and made his way back to Paris.
 The *Pitié-Salpêtrière Hospital* *du Sorcellerie* loomed like a cathedral over the wizarding city.
-Gargoyles stalked the roof and ledges, hunting the shadows and hidden nooks for pigeons, rats, lethifolds and spectrecats*.
+Gargoyles stalked the roof and ledges, hunting the shadows and hidden nooks for pigeons, rats, lethifolds and spectrecats\[^109-2].
 Its high arching windows and stones blackened from centuries of accumulated soot and age cloaked the hospital in a perpetual gloom that persisted even in the warm sunlight.